redrillhq/redrill/README.md

 # Redrill

-**Your backups run every night.
-Have you ever actually restored one?**
+**Backups run every night.
+When was one last actually restored?**

-Redrill is a self-hosted daemon that proves your backups are restorable by actually restoring them.
-On a schedule it pulls data out of the backups you already make (Borg repos and Postgres dumps, for now), restores them into a throwaway sandbox, and for databases boots a real instance to check the loaded data.
-For each dataset you get a line like:
+Redrill is a self-hosted daemon that proves backups are restorable by actually restoring them.
+On a schedule it pulls data out of the backups other tools already make (Borg repos and Postgres dumps, for now), restores them into a throwaway sandbox, and for databases boots a real instance to check the loaded data.
+Each dataset gets a line like:

 > **last proven restore: 3 days ago** ✅